Skip to content

 mount(Counter, "#counter");

-Components are functions that return a JSX element or an html proxy.
-Any element that uses a signal or derived function for text content or attributes becomes reactive.
+Components are simply functions that return a JSX element.
+Any element using a signal or derived function for text content or attributes becomes reactive.

 const Counter = (props, children) => {